-Thinking of starting a flea market business?
-Renting a permanent, indoor flea market booth might be right for you.
-But, before you sign, read the pros and cons.
+Are you thinking of starting a flea market business?
+Renting a permanent flea market booth might be right for you.
+But, before you sign, know the pros and cons.

 What Is a Permanent Flea Market Booth?